 CyptoKitties is a collectible trading game whose objective is to create and collect unique cats.
 Created by Axiom Zen, a venture studio in Vancouver, Canada, the game was motivated by the core team’s desire to make the Blockchain more fun by creating unique collectible items, specifically cats, which are inherently appreciable.
 Each kitty is widely accessible to the public yet has one unique owner, and a newly generated kitten’s appearance, everything from eye color to fur pattern, is a product of code and inherited traits.
-The project was launched October 2017 during a hackathon at ETHWaterloo (the team gave out two breedable Gen-0 kitties to each participant), gained in popularity to the point of clogging the Ethereum network, and, in March of 2018, was spun off into its own company, having raised $12 million from venture capitalists.
+The project was launched October 2017 during a hackathon at ETHWaterloo (the team gave out two breedable Gen-0 kitties to each participant), gained in popularity to the point of clogging the Ethereum network, and, in 2018, was spun off into its own company, Dapper Labs, having raised $12 million from venture capitalists.

 Breeding cats is a core game component.
 To breed a new cat, two cats are sent into a smart contract that generates a third, which shares some randomly inherited parental traits.
 A cooldown attribute limits how often a given cat can produce new offspring, and newly generated kitties are of a higher generation than their parents.
 Determining how to breed kitties with specific combinations of rare attributes, which can be particularly valuable, drives gameplay, and involves considerations of a kitty’s ‘genetic code’, its dominant and recessive traits, the possibility of ‘mewtations’, and an awareness of which combinations of the over 270 unique traits are rarest and most desirable.
 A .008 ETH fee, paid to the Ethereum chain for smart-contract execution, is the only charge associated with breeding cats.